benjaminsalon/simple-whisper-transcription/README.md

 [6.
 Code of Conduct](#code-of-conduct)<br>

 ### Purpose
-This is an extensible base app for custom language transcription workflows using Whispr.
+This is an extensible base app for custom language transcription workflows using Whisper.
 Base performance is acceptable and can be improved.

 ### Implementation
 This app was built for the Snapdragon X Elite but designed to be platform agnostic.
 Performance may vary on other hardware.